| OUR CITY About

 PG&E’s nuclear deal was also presented to each of the other community-based clean energy programs (known as Community Choice programs) in its service territory.

 After PG&E’s initial proposal in 2019, Our City, along with other environmental, consumer, and environmental justice groups, rose up to challenge claims that nuclear is a so-called “clean” energy source, and to demand that the PG&E deal be rejected.
-Most programs have proactively refused PG&E’s deal, with programs in only two counties, Santa Clara and Placer, accepting.
+Most programs have proactively refused PG&E’s deal, with programs in only three counties, Alameda, Santa Clara and Placer, accepting.

 PG&E's Sneak Maneuver In San Francisco